-The Group entities are parties to land lease agreements with the QatarEnergy, the ultimate parent company, for the purpose of installing and operating their plants at Mesaieed area.
+The Group entities are parties to land lease agreements with the QatarEnergy, the ultimate parent company, for the purpose of installing and operating their plants at Mesaleed area.
 The lease period for the main entities of the Group are as follows:

+of the Group are as follows.
 Start of the lease Expiry of the lease

-Qatar Steel 2005 2030
+Qatar Steel QAFCO 2005 2030

-QAFCO Lease 1 2009 2029

-Lease 2 QAPCO 2007 2032
+Lease 1 Lease 2 QAPCO 2009 2007 2029 2032

-Lease 1 2003 2029

-Lease 2 2005 2029
+Lease 1 Lease 2 2003 2005 2029

-QAFAC Lease 1 2024 2034
+QAFAC Lease 1 2005 2029

-Qatar Steel, QAFCO and QAPCO have entered into a land lease agreement with QatarEnergy ("Lessor") on which the plant and other facilities have been constructed.
+Qatar Steel, QAFCO and QAPCO has entered into a land lease agreement with QatarEnergy ("Lessor") on which the plant and other facilities have been constructed.
 Under this agreement, the lessor has the right, upon termination or expiration of the lease term, to notify the related Company that it requires to either:

-- Transfer the facilities to the Lessor or a transferee nominated by the Lessor, against a price acceptable by the related company, or; - Remove the facilities and all other property from the land and restore it to the condition in which it was delivered to the related company, at the Company's cost, unless otherwise is agreed with the lessor.
+- Transfer the facilities to the Lessor or a transferee nominated by the Lessor, against a price acceptable by - the related company, or; Remove the facilities and all other property from the land and restore it to the condition in which delivered to the related company, at the Company's cost, unless otherwise is agreed with the less